julienlargetpiet/HTTP_Server/README.md

 The TCP connection is automtically closed at the end of `handle_request()` because it owns it, so when it terminates, the current TCP connection goes out of scope and closes, disappears.

+# `handle_request()`

+Basically acts like a `marshalling yard` to call appropriate functions that corresponds to the intended action described by the client (browser) HTTP request

 ## Database `src/databases/db.txt`

 The database is composed of: